West Virginia Mineral Rights Management

 Professional Mineral Management for West Virginia Mineral Owners

-Quick Answer: West Virginia mineral rights are at the heart of the Marcellus Shale revolution in the Appalachian Basin.
+TL;DR: West Virginia mineral rights are at the heart of the Marcellus Shale revolution in the Appalachian Basin.
 The state is a major natural gas producer with key activity in Wetzel, Marshall, Doddridge, and Tyler counties.
 The WV DEP regulates development, with complex horizontal unit designations and cotenancy laws affecting mineral owners.

 West Virginia sits at the heart of the Appalachian Basin, one of the most prolific natural gas producing regions in North America.
 The Marcellus Shale revolution has transformed the state's energy landscape, creating substantial value for mineral owners throughout the Mountain State.
 Valor provides comprehensive mineral management services tailored to West Virginia's unique regulatory environment and the complexities of Appalachian shale development.